 For more information about NAICS codes, see NAICS FAQs.

-You can find a company's or industry's NAICS code by going to the North American Industry Classification System page (http://www.census.gov/naics).
-In the search box above the 2017 NAICS Search button, enter a keyword that describes the company/industry (for example, to find the NAICS code that would apply to Starbucks, you could enter coffee).
-You'll then see a list of codes relevant to that keyword.
+You can find a company's or industry's NAICS code by going to the North American Industry Classification System page.
+In the 2017 NAICS Search search box, enter a keyword that describes the company/industry (for example, to find the NAICS code that would apply to Starbucks, you could enter coffee or coffee shop).
+You'll then see a list of codes relevant to the keyword that you entered.
 Click on any code for more information about the types of business activities classified under that code.

 Enter the NAICS code in one search box and use the drop-down menu next to that search box to select the NAICS code entry.

 Then, in another search box, enter